luminix-cms/backend/docs/2c-customize-api-behavior.md

 }
 ```

-Alternatively, you could add a [reducer](https://github.com/AranduTech/php-reducible) to the `RouteGenerator` service to modify certain model's routes.
+Alternatively, you could add a [reducer](https://github.com/AranduTech/php-reducible) to the `RouteGenerator` service to modify certain models routes.
 Reducers should be added in the `boot` method of any service provider loaded by your application.
 The reducer name should be `'model{$ModelName}Routes'`, where `{$ModelName}` is the name of the model class without the namespace.

 ```php
 use Luminix\Backend\Services\RouteGenerator;